Wet and dry internal friction can be measured with the Jarzynski equality: Abstract

 \section{Abstract}

-A simple protocol for the extraction of the internal friction coefficient of polymers is presented.
-The proposed scheme necessitates repeatedly stretching the polymer molecule, and measuring the average work dissipated in the process by applying the Jarzynski equality.
-The internal friction coefficient is then estimated from the average dissipated work in the hypothetical limit of zero solvent viscosity.
-The validity of the protocol is established through Brownian dynamics simulations of a single-mode spring-dashpot model for a polymer.
+The existence of two types of internal friction\textemdash wet and dry\textemdash is revisited, and a simple protocol is proposed for distinguishing between the two types and extracting the appropriate internal friction coefficient.
+The scheme requires repeatedly stretching a polymer molecule, and measuring the average work dissipated in the process by applying the Jarzynski equality.
+The internal friction coefficient is then estimated from the average dissipated work in the extrapolated limit of zero solvent viscosity.
+The validity of the protocol is established through analytical calculations on a one-dimensional free-draining Hookean spring-dashpot model for a polymer, and Brownian dynamics simulations of: (a) a single-mode nonlinear spring-dashpot model for a polymer, and (b) a finitely extensible bead-spring chain with cohesive intra-chain interactions, both of which incorporate fluctuating hydrodynamic interactions.
 Well-established single-molecule manipulation techniques, such as optical tweezer-based pulling, can be used to implement the suggested protocol experimentally.